 Diffractive waveguide optics for next-generation AR devices

-For the future, DigiLens technology roadmap is addressing more sophisticated AR and mixed reality (MR) applications, including those intended for enterprise and consumer gaming, as sensors, software applications and demand matures.
+For the future, DigiLens technology roadmap is addressing sophisticated XR applications, including those intended for enterprise and consumer gaming, as sensors, software applications and demand matures.
 Access is provided through the licensing of our application reference designs and manufacturing process, enabled by our photopolymer and contact-copy printing machines.
 Licensees purchase photopolymer and printing equipment from Digilens and thereafter pay a volume-based royalty during manufacture.

 Technology Partner Licensing Model

 We’ve developed unique customizable reference designs for organizations.
 Although each design is different, here is our general licensing model: